waltertan12/blog/_posts/2018-05-09-list-diffs.md

 }
 ```

-This cache that we've created looks very similar to something that we'll build using the bottom up approach.
+The cache that we've created looks very similar to something that we'll build using the bottom up approach.

 ### Bottom up
-Instead of calling everything from top to bottom, we are also able to calculate all of the distances bottom-up by using a distance matrix.
+Instead of calling everything from top to bottom and storing the results, we are actually able to calculate all of the distances bottom-up by using a distance matrix.

 Take a look at the matrix we get comparing `dodge` and `doggo`: